Tomato Leaf Curl Virus, also known as leaf roll, affects more than just tomato plants but a whole host of plants.

-Tomato leaf curl virus affects a total of forty-four plants families across 300 species.
+Tomato leaf curl virus affects a total of forty-four plant families across 300 species.
 It is most common in locations with an arid or semi-arid climate.

-NOTE: The tomato mosaic virus is another virus which causes downward curling leaves and leaf rolling along with leaf spot and mottled colored foliage.
+NOTE: The tomato mosaic virus is another virus that causes downward leaf curling leaves of your tomatoes and leaf rolling along with leaf spots and mottled colored foliage.

 What is the Tomato Leaf Virus?

-Tomato leaf virus is among a number of viral diseases that infects plants and stunts their growth eventually leading to their death.
+Tomato leaf virus is among a number of viral diseases that infect plants and stunts their growth, eventually leading to their death.

 This insect picks up the virus while feeding on an infected plant.

-Once the whitefly is infected, it retains the virus for almost two weeks and transfers viral infections to any other plant it feeds on during that time.
+Once the whitefly is infected, it retains the virus for almost two weeks and transfers viral infections to any other tomato plants it feeds on during that time.

 The virus will leave their body after ten to twelve days and require them to get infected again in order to spread.

 However, it is still long enough to infect a good number of plants.

 What Damage Does the Tomato Yellow Leaf Curl Virus Cause?